Gibson cruises as Twins top White Sox 8-1

 TRAINER’S ROOM

 White Sox: SS Tim Anderson was a late scratch with a sore right wrist.
 He was hit there while swinging at a pitch on Friday night.
 C Wellington Castillo was placed in the 7-day concussion protocol after he took a foul tip off the mask in Friday night’s game.
-White Sox manager Rick Renteria said that Castillo began experiencing nausea and had a headache a few hours after the game.
 The team called up C Seby Zavala from Triple-A Charlotte to replace him.

 Twins: Though DH Nelson Cruz (wrist) is eligible to return from the 10-day DL, the Twins have decided to give him more time before activating him.